Let me start off by introducing the backstory:

 Delete the whole folder, but only if you’re not using Logic Pro X. Again, I deleted this as I had Adobe’s alternative available to me.
 This folder made 4.83GB available to me on the SSD

 Step 5 (If you Don’t need Logic Pro X):

 Navigate to your Applications Folder and Drag the Logic Pro X icon to Trash.
 This will clear up some more space on your Mac.

 My best advice would be to get rid of GarageBand unless you really need it.
-It’s a piece of software that can take up A LOT of space on your Macintosh HD drive that can be much better utilised by other software.
-Especially if you are using a small capacity SSD
+It’s a piece of software that can take up A LOT of space on your Macintosh HD drive that can be much better utilized by other software.
+Especially if you are using a small-capacity SSD

 , that’s 15.6% of the total capacity of the drive!